Look Beyond The Storm Clouds Hovering Over Silicon Motion

 Silicon Motion's moat in the industry is its expertise in developing controllers for NAND flash makers.

-It partners with flash makers to develop controller solutions that are optimized for performance, lower power, lower cost and ease of use.
+It partners with flash makers to develop controller solutions that are optimized for performance, lower power, lower cost, and ease of use.
 With the company strategically ingrained in flash makers' progress, its projections aligned.

 “We continue to believe NAND flash supply will increase more meaningfully in the second half of this year and our business will rebound accordingly.”